-3 ALERT REPORTING / WHISTLEBLOWING
+ALERT REPORTING / WHISTLEBLOWING

 The Company intends to promote a culture of ethics, transparency, trust and mutual respect.
-It is essential that everyone in the Company be able to express oneself freely and to give notice in good faith of misconducts, breaches of the law or regulations, dysfunctions and breaches to the present Code one witnessed, without any risk of being exposed to pressure or sanctions.
+It is essential that everyone in the Company be able to express oneself freely and to give notice in good faith of misconducts, breaches of the law or regulations, dysfunctions and breaches to the present Code, without any risk of being exposed to pressure or sanctions.

-No employee can be punished for reporting in good faith any misconducts or behaviors in breach of the Code he witnesses.
+No employee can be punished for reporting in good faith, with proof, and without direct compensation any misconducts or behaviours in breach of the Code he/she is made aware of.

-Good faith means submitting a concern without malice and without consideration of personal benefit, and with evidence or plausible reason to believe it.
+"Good faith" means submitting a concern without malice and without consideration of personal benefit, and with evidence or plausible reason to believe it.

-Any employee is encouraged to express oneself freely and report a situation or behavior that conflicts with the Code through the usual business channels such as the line manager, Human Resources representative, Ethics & Compliance or Legal department.
+Any employee is encouraged to express oneself freely and report a situation or behaviour that conflicts with the Code.